GOLDEN TRIANGLE OF NORTH TEXAS

 The Dallas–Fort Worth–Arlington or the so-called Golden Triangle of North Texas is the TX Statistical Area that counts 13 counties from the state of Texas.
 The area was named by the US Office of Management and Budget, but the residents mostly refer to it as the DFW, Dallas-Fort Worth Metroplex or, the more popular term, The Metroplex.

-Therefore, the Metroplex represents both economic and cultural knot and center of the entire region of North Texas.
+Therefore, the Metroplex represents both the economic and cultural knots and the center of the entire region of North Texas.
 Meanwhile, it is also the largest continental metropolitan area in the United States.
-Recent estimate claims that there are about 7 million people are inhabiting this area which makes it the largest metropolitan area in the South of the United States.
+A recent estimate claims that there are about 7 million people are inhabiting this area which makes it the largest metropolitan area in the South of the United States.
 The fact that over 150 thousand people moved to this complex over a period of just 12 months (from 2008 to 2009) illustrates how desirable living in the Metroplex is.
-It has the largest population in the South and fourth-largest in the US.
+It has the largest population in the South and the fourth-largest in the US.

 Crucial Triangle’s cities

 Trust it or not: it’s not all about Dallas in the metroplex!
-Fort Worth is the second largest city in the DFW area, fifth largest in the state of Texas and a home to 833 thousand people.
-The city was established in 1849 during the Mexican–American war, and it emerged as an Army outpost.
+Fort Worth is the second-largest city in the DFW area, fifth-largest in the state of Texas and home to 833 thousand people.
+The city was established in 1849 during the Mexican–American War, and it emerged as an Army outpost.
 Today, it represents one of the most vibrant cities in the US and offers rich content to visitors.
-It houses some of the world’s most renowned museums and hosts Van Cliburn International Piano Competition.
+It houses some of the world’s most renowned museums and hosts the Van Cliburn International Piano Competition.

 This metroplex is an area for everybody: from nature lovers to tech-nerds.
 Cities that create the DFW area offer opportunities for people with various interests and promise to keep you entertained all the time.
 However, each city has a relaxing zone where all the flickering stops and you can enjoy your peace for a moment.
 Then, when you are ready, you can return to the perky routine here in the Metroplex.
-If you would like to know more, feel free to contact Reilly Roofing and Gutters, a roofer company in Denton, Texas.
+If you would like to know more, feel free to contact Reilly Roofing and Gutters Denton, Texas.